linux

 Only accept packets from address[/cidr]

---blacklist is ignored if --whitelist is set.
+is ignored if --whitelist is set.

-| -X --blacklist address[/cidr] Ignore all packets from address[/cidr].
+Ignore packets from address[/cidr].

-| -z --allowinterfaces pattern
+--allowinterfaces pattern

-When discovering interfaces, the interface name must match pattern
+When discovering interfaces, name must match pattern

 --denyinterfaces takes precedence!

-STATIC or INFORM without an address then dhcpcd will monitor the interface until an address is added or removed from it and act
+When an interface configuration in dhcpcd is marked as STATIC or INFORM without an address (for example PPP or VPN) hcpcd monitors the interface until an address is added or removed from it and act accordingly.

-tion.
-If the point to point interface is configured for INFORM, then dhcpcd unicasts INFORM to the destination, otherwise it
+For point to point interfaces (like PPP), a default route to its destination is automatically added to the configuration.
+If the point to point interface is configured for INFORM, then dhcpcd unicasts INFORM to the destination, otherwise it defaults to STATIC.

-If restricting dhcpcd to a single interface and optionally address family via the command-line then all further calls to dhcpcd to
+If restricting dhcpcd to a single interface and optionally address family via the command-line then all further calls to dhcpcd to rebind, reconfigure or exit need to include the same restrictive flags so that dhcpcd knows which process to signal.

 Log as result of sudo ifconfig wlan0 down; sudo ifconfig wlan0 up